serbrious/neuro-game-sdk/Randy/README.md

 # Randy

 Randy (full name Random Dot Range) is a simple websocket server designed to mimic Neuro.
+Note that Randy will just pick random actions and will not simulate some behaviors that Neuro could do including:
+- sending actions with invalid data
+- doing registered actions without actions being forced
+- not *immediately* respond to forced actions

 You can use Randy to test your local websocket implementations.